 Perched on the edge of the South Downs National Park and smack bang on the coast, Brighton is a gem in the Southern crown.
 Join the

 Not to be confused with The Lanes, though we’ll forgive you if you do.
 North Laine is a sweet stretch of independent shops - think indie magazines at the (imaginatively named) Magazine Brighton and a treasure trove of antiques at Snoopers Attic.
 North Laine is also home to Brighton’s cultural hotspot Komedia - head there to catch their latest offering.
 It won’t be terrible.
-If you prefer your productions with a little more maturity Theatre Royal Brighton is the oldest theatre in the country.
+If you prefer your productions with a little more maturity, Theatre Royal Brighton is the oldest theatre in the country.
 At 208 years old it boggles the mind to think about what those walls must have seen.

 The streets of Kemptown are lined with rainbow flags proudly heralding itself as the epicentre of the LGBTQ+ scene in the city and the UK.
 The centre of Brighton boasts the famous Victorian Pier and the Royal Pavillion so you’re really ticking some tourist hotspots here.
-Do not visit them all whilst wearing an ‘I Love Brighton’ t-shirt and you’re guaranteed to make new friends.
+Visit them all whilst wearing an ‘I Love Brighton’ t-shirt and you’re guaranteed to make new friends.
 This is where to stay in Brighton if your dancing shoes are always in your suitcase and you know how to spell ‘lively’.

-Looking for somewhere to stay in Brighton that offers a bit more peace and quiet?
+Looking for a place in Brighton that offers a bit more peace and quiet?
 More considered, demure and retiring compared to brash Brighton, Hove is still a whole lot of fun.
 You’ll have to work a little harder to find the best and brightest in Hove but it is still teeming with cafes, restaurants and boutiques.
 The beach is a calmer version of its counterpart and surrounded by green spaces where locals visitors play boules.
 Quaint.
 Head to Hove Green for its outdoor theatre and do not ask ‘so this is still Brighton, right?’.
 If you’ve got the little ones with you Hove is a good spot to call home whilst finding all the fun things to do with kids in Brighton.

 Brighton’s bohemian quarter and home to many a delightful soul.
 It isn’t flashy but if you’re looking for a laidback spot to kick back, Hanover has a quiet creativity that soothes all its visitors.
 A very large handful of gastro pubs and a fair few of those healthy organic shops that make you feel good (and undo the damage done at the gastropubs... maybe).
 Nicknamed Muesli Mountain for its granola-loving residents by dull people that are probably jealous they don’t live in a nice place where people are pleasant to one another.
 Your calves will get a workout in Hanover, it is basically just one big hill.